aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 storage is enabled or not.

-Administrators can configure tiered storage per topic by defining the retention period and retention bytes to specify how much data should be retained on the local disk instead of remote storage.
+Administrators can configure tiered storage per topic by defining the retention period and retention bytes to specify how much data is retained on the local disk instead of remote storage.

 ## Local vs. remote data retention